bravotango/todoit/README.md

 - LOGIN: Allow users to create an account and save data to a database.
 - LOCALIZATION: Make all displayed text localized for users in their respective countries.
+- ACCENT COLOR CHANGER: Allow users to have a profile that saves their desired accent color

 ## Table of Contents